 London’s been getting ready for its annual Pride in London event!
-The LGBT+ community together with its supporters will take to streets to march in the Pride in London Parade, on July 6th, 2019.
+The LGBT+ community together with its supporters will take to the streets to march in the Pride in London Parade, on July 6th, 2019.
 Many of my friends will be congregating around Soho at mid-day to join in the festivities.
 Yet Pride still conveys a sobering message.
 With so many attacks on the LGBT+ community, we still do not live in a world where everyone can love equally.
-So today is an incredibly important date in London’s diary to come together to celebrate love and continue to fight for the rights of everyone.
+So today is an incredibly important date in London’s diary to come together to celebrate love and continue to fight for the rights of everyone

 Trafalgar Square Party

 From 12 – 8pm today, Trafalgar Square will be full of shows and entertainment.
 Soho will be filled with things going on.
 I am going to head to Old Compton Street and meet some friends to go on the march before I head off to see Stevie Wonder later.

 50 years ago, on 28th June 1969, the Stonewall Uprising started a series of events which kicked off the modern Pride movement.

 This year is the #PrideJubilee, remembering fifty years of activism, protests, and victories that have made the Pride movement what it is today.

 28th June 1969 – Queer people of colour lead the Stonewall Uprising in New York.
 Members of the LGBT+ community at the Stonewall Inn rise up against continued oppression by the police and society in general